nunezweb/autobookapp-doc/README.md

 └── tsconfig.json
 ```

 Starlight looks for `.md` or `.mdx` files in the `src/content/docs/` directory.
-Each file is exposed as a route based on its file name.
+Each file is exposed as a route based on its file name..

 Images can be added to `src/assets/` and embedded in Markdown with a relative link.